 - With the sausage made, I turned my attention to making the sausage rolls.

-I rolled out a thawed puff pastry sheet on a floured surface to approximately 14 x 10-inches.
+I rolled out a thawed puff pastry sheet on a floured surface of parchment paper to approximately 14 x 10 inches.
 Next, I cut the puff pastry in half, length-wise.

 - I placed a roll of sausage down the center of each piece of puff pastry.
-Then, I brought the sides of the puff pastry together to enclose the sausage.
-I pinched the puff pastry together to ensure that it was completely sealed.
+Then, I brought the long side of the pastry together and pinched the edges to enclose the sausage and produce one long roll.
+I pinched the edge puff pastry together to ensure that it was completely sealed.

-- I cut each of the puff pastry sausage logs into four pieces.
-Then, I placed the sausage rolls onto a rimmed baking sheet that I had lined with non-stick aluminum foil.
+- I cut each of the puff pastry sausage logs into four equal pieces with a sharp knife.
+Each of the little rolls was the perfect size for us.
+Then, I placed the sausage rolls, seam side down, onto a rimmed baking sheet, that I had lined with non-stick aluminum foil.

-Finally, to allow the steam to escape during baking, I cut 2 slits in each roll.
+Finally, to allow the steam to escape during baking, I cut two slits in each roll.

 I placed the prepared sausage rolls into the refrigerator until I was ready to bake them.

-- Before baking the sausage rolls, I brushed them with an egg wash (egg mixed with about a tablespoon of water).
+- Before baking the sausage rolls, I brushed the top of the pastry with an egg wash (beaten egg with about a tablespoon of water).
 I could have also brushed them with milk.

-I baked the sausage rolls in a preheated 425°F oven for 25 to 30 minutes.
-The puff pastry rose nicely and was a golden brown.
+I baked the sausage rolls in a preheated 425ยฐF oven for 25 to 30 minutes.
+The flaky puff pastry rose nicely and was a deep golden brown.
 More importantly, the sausage was fully cooked!

 - Once the sausage rolls were done, I removed them from the oven.
 I allowed the sausage rolls to cool for about 10 minutes before serving them.

-Even though sausage rolls are most often served as an appetizer, I like to also serve them as an entrée.
+Even though sausage rolls are most often served as an appetizer, I also like to serve them as an entrรฉe.

-Either way, the Easy Peasy British Sausage Rolls are amazingly delicious.
-Yum!
+Either way, the Easy Peasy British Sausage Rolls in flaky pastry are amazingly delicious.

 Frequently Asked Questions

-If you have a food processor, you can make your ground pork for the sausage rolls.
-I typically use a Boston butt that I cut into 1 to 1 ½-inch pieces.
+You can make your ground pork for the sausage rolls if you have a food processor.
+I typically use a Boston butt that I cut into 1 to 1 ยฝ-inch pieces.
 I process the pieces for 10 to 15 seconds before adding the other ingredients.

 I make the sausage rolls with uncooked sausage.
 The sausage cooks as the sausage rolls are baked in the oven.